 Once you tell yourself you can become financially independent, you start to believe it.
 And when you believe it, then honestly, anything is possible.

 6. Don’t Settle for Low Income

-I saved this tip for last because I believe it’s the most important one of all.
+I saved this tip on how to manage your finances for last because I believe it’s the most important one of all.

 If you want to manage your finances well, you can’t buy into the idea that being a single mom means you have to be broke all the time.

 Here’s what you do instead: you work on growing your income.

 Well, it depends on where you are right now.